joh120/hangman_game_py/README.md

 Hangman game

-A hangman game that prompts user to guess correctly the characters of a random word.
+A hangman game that prompts the user to guess correctly the characters of a random word.
 The user will be given a hint of the amount of letters for the random word that they are guessing.
 For every wrong character guessed a part of the hangman ascii art gets displayed.
 The game keeps going either until the user guesses all the characters correctly or that the hangman ascii art gets